teckel12/vue-barcode-reader/README.md

 ### videoDevices

-Returns an array of camera devices available to the browser (can be used to select the desired camera device via `deviceIndex` prop).
+Returns an array of camera devices available to the browser (can be used to select the desired camera device via `device-index` prop).

 ### cameraDetails

-Dump of the camera device details (useful for debugging).
+Object dump of the library processing to select the ideal camera, switch cameras, and apply constraints (useful for debugging or could be used for enhanced features).

 ## Events